 Jumping on a plane and moving halfway around the world can be daunting and exhilarating.
 Kira Brereton did just that when she left Toronto, Canada, to study in Cairns, Australia.
 She shares some handy tips for students coming to JCU.

 The bright tropical light and steamy weather could not have made it any clearer to Kira Brereton that she was very far from home.
-Kira left -20 degrees and a dark January winter to come and study in the Tropics last year.
-Originally from Toronto, the second year Bachelor of Sustainability (now renamed the Bachelor of Environmental Practice) student is busy making the most of her time in Australia and has some words of wisdom for other international students.
+Kira left -20 degrees and a dark January winter to come and study in the Tropics.
+Originally from Toronto, the Bachelor of Sustainability (now the Bachelor of Environmental Practice) student is busy making the most of her time in Australia and has some words of wisdom for other students.

 Location, location, location

-Whether you’re studying in Cairns, Townsville or Singapore, each JCU campus offers chances to have an adventure and make lifelong memories.
-Kira admits she didn’t know much about Cairns before arriving, but she is glad that it’s her home while studying.
+Whether you’re studying at JCU Cairns or JCU Townsville, each location offers opportunities for adventure and to make lifelong memories.
+Kira admits she didn’t know much about Cairns before arriving, but she is glad that it’s her new home.

 The tropical climate also allows students to study in some unusual places.

 “We had a major essay and we worked on it while we were down at the beach,” Kira says.
 “It was the Easter weekend, so after we finished working we had Easter dinner together.”

 Building friendships with other students will make your time at JCU more memorable.
 Plus, it could lead to a lifetime of global adventures.

 “Put yourself out there and be social,” Kira says.
 “The more friends you make, the better your experience is going to be.
 It’s a great opportunity to meet international people.
 When you go travelling after your studies, you can travel anywhere in the world and you will know people.
 I’ve got friends in 20 different countries.”